brillout/proto-db/readme.template.md

 ### What is Proto DB

-Proto is a small Node.js tool to save a JavaScript object to disk.
+Proto is a small Node.js tool to persist a JavaScript object to disk.

 ### Why Proto DB

-At the early prototyping phase of several projects, we were too lazy to set up a proper database and instead we used a JavaScript object and saved it by reading & writing it as a JSON file to the disk.
+At the early prototyping phase of several projects, we were too lazy to set up a proper database and instead we used a JavaScript object and persisted it by reading & writing it as a JSON file to the disk.

-We expected that our approach wouldn't survive long and that we soon would need to replace our lazy hack with a real database.
+We expected that our approach wouldn't survive long and that we would soon need to replace our lazy hack with a real database.
 But, and to our biggest surprise, we got quite far until we had to use a real database.

-Proto DB is a cheering message that the technique of using JavaScript objects, JSON, and the filesystem can be a great alternative to a database while prototyping.
+Proto DB is a cheering message that the technique of using JSON and the filesystem can be a great alternative to a database while prototyping.
 You may not use Proto DB but you may want to consider this technique.

 ### Usage